aaronparker/aaronparker.github.io/_posts/2007-05-22-diary-of-an-exchange-2007-upgrade-part-1.md

   * Two IBM xSeries 336 server running Windows Server 2003 R2 Enterprise Edition x64 SP2 on dual Intel Xeon 3GHz CPUs with 4 GB of RAM.
 These servers will run the CAS, HT and UM roles.
   * Two IBM xSeries 346 servers running Windows Server 2003 R2 Enterprise Edition x64 SP2 on dual Intel Xeon 3GHz CPUs with 8 GB of RAM.
 These servers will be clustered to run the new Cluster Continuous Replication model for Exchange 2007
-  * At this stage we won&#8217;t be installing an Edge Transport server because the anti-spam/anti-virus software in the DMZ doesn&#8217;t support Exchange 2007
+  * At this stage we won't be installing an Edge Transport server because the anti-spam/anti-virus software in the DMZ doesn't support Exchange 2007
   * Mailboxes on the Exchange 5.5 server will be migrated using EXMERGE

-In the next entry I&#8217;ll detail installation of the OS, update of AD and install of Exchange and some lessons learnt.
+In the next entry I'll detail installation of the OS, update of AD and install of Exchange and some lessons learnt.